An open API service indexing awesome lists of open source software.

 - *<wlan_key>*: secret key of the wlan;

-- *<led_pin>*: the pin of the onboard led from the microcontroller (usually an integer, but can be a string, as with the *RPI pico (2) W*);
+- *<led_pin>*: the pin of the onboard led from the microcontroller (usually an integer, but can be a string, as with the *RPI Pico (2) W*);

 - *<led_logic>*: `true` when the led lights up when the pin level is high, `false` otherwise.

-The `OnBoardLed` entry can be omitted.
+The `OnBoardLed` entry is optional.

 ### On you computer